-The Regulation is silent on whether slots, once allocated, may be traded between airlines, and as such Communication (2008)227 tolerates the practice to continue so long as it takes place in a transparent manner and subject to all other administrative requirements for slot allocation being met.
+The Regulation is silent on whether slots, once allocated, may be traded between airlines.
+As such, Communication (2008)227 tolerates the practice as long as it takes place transparently and is subject to all other administrative requirements for slot allocation being met.